 If you're not familiar with Microsoft's service, you might be wondering how Xbox Game Pass is different from Apple Arcade.
 While there are some similarities, there are also plenty of differences.

 |Xbox Game Pass||Apple Arcade|

 Both services offer over 100 quality games to keep you entertained for hours.
-Apple Arcade can be accessed from the App Store whereas Xbox Game Pass is a separate app.
-There's a bit of a price difference between the two services, but that's because Apple Arcade tends to have more casual games or traditional games like Cozy Grove while Xbox Game Pass gives you access to more complex games like you'd find on a console or computer.
+Apple Arcade can be accessed from the App Store, whereas Xbox Game Pass is a separate app.
+There's a bit of a price difference between the two services, but that's because Apple Arcade tends to have more casual games or traditional games like Cozy Grove while Xbox Game Pass gives you access to more complex games such as you'd find on a console or computer.
 By the way, you can look at our full list of Apple Arcade games to see what's available.